Contents

 Track Prep

-This tab on the main window allows you to use parameters to examine the audio and automatically set the track properties of audio files selected in iTunes/Music or by playlist so that they make better segues for radio.
-If you intend to normalize your audio files with iVolume, you should do so before using Track Prep since Track Prep uses the gain adjusted values in its calculations.
+This tab on the main window allows you to use parameters to examine the audio and automatically adjust the normalization gain and set the track properties of audio files selected in iTunes/Music or by playlist so that they make better segues for radio.
+The changes are only track properties and are non-destructive, reversible, and travel with the files so that Track Prep can be done on a different Mac than the one that does the playback if needed.

 Track Prep